-Auburn Bulletin 2023-2024
+Auburn Bulletin 2024-2025

 Department of Economics

-Majors from the Department of Economics pursue careers in business, banking and finance, government, and consulting.
+Majors in the Department of Economics pursue careers in business, banking and finance, government, and consulting.
 They are also prepared to enter graduate or professional programs in economics, law, business, or public policy.
 The department offers a Bachelor of Science in Economics with a primary and a quantitative track.
 The primary track requires students to complete a minor outside of the Department of Economics.
 The quantitative track is intended for students with a strong interest in pursuing graduate education in economics, and it requires additional mathematics and statistics courses.
 Students should check with a departmental adviser for requirements in the quantitative track.

 Students must maintain at least a 2.0 GPA in major courses to graduate.